wherobots/havasu/spec.md

 #### Geometry

-Geometry values are stored in parquet according to the encoding property of geometry field.
+Geometry values are stored in parquet according to the encoding property `havasu.geometry-encoding` of geometry field.
 The following table shows the Parquet data type mappings for geometry values:

 | Encoding | Parquet physical type | Logical type | Description |
 |----------|-----------------------|--------------|-------------|